singularityhub/sregistry/docs/_docs/install/server.md

 ## Custom Domain

 In the [config settings file](https://github.com/singularityhub/sregistry/blob/master/shub/settings/config.py#L30) you'll find a section for domain names, and other metadata about your registry.
-You will need to update this to be a custom hostname that you use, and custom names and unique resource identifiers for your registry.
+You will need to set these values in `local.py` to be a custom hostname that you use, and custom names and unique resource identifiers for your registry.
 For example, if you have a Google Domain and are using Google Cloud, you should be able to set it up using [Cloud DNS](https://console.cloud.google.com/net-services/dns/api/enable?nextPath=%2Fzones&project=singularity-static-registry&authuser=1).
 Usually this means creating a zone for your instance, adding a Google Domain, and copying the DNS records for the domain into Google Domains.
 Sometimes it can take a few days for changes to propagate.